ccn-ccn/MyNetworkSocial/README.md

 📩 **Interested?** [Reach out](mailto:contact@mynetworksocial.com) to discuss investment opportunities, review our pitch deck, and learn more about our roadmap.

-*Together, let's build a platform where everyone wins.*

 ---

 **Built with ❤️ for creators, powered by blockchain technology, designed for the future of social media**